HeTM: Transactional Memory for Heterogeneous Systems: The platform

 A first observation is that the \mem's replicas maintained by the CPU and GPU may be mapped in different positions in their address spaces.
-Thus, the management of pointers in \sys raises issues analogous to the ones that affect other implementations of the shared memory abstraction (e.g., in POSIX mmap or SystemV shmem~\cite{osbook}), such as: if pointers to a position within the \mem are stored in the \mem, they should be expressed as relative offsets and not as absolute addresses (and converted back to absolute addresses before they are de-referenced); although \sys does not prevent storing in the \mem pointers to memory regions external to the \mem, it is responsibility of the application developers to ensure that these pointers are only dereferenced by the device in whose address space they are defined.
+Thus, the management of pointers in \sys raises issues analogous to the ones that affect other implementations of the shared memory abstraction (e.g., in POSIX mmap or SystemV shmem~\cite{osbook}), such as: if pointers to a position within the \mem are stored in the \mem, they must be expressed as relative offsets and not as absolute addresses.

 A second relevant observation is that architectural differences of CPUs and (discrete) GPUs have a great impact on their programming models and, as such, \hetm systems should keep these aspects into account to attain high efficiency.
-One key issue is that, differently from CPUs, where transactions are typically executed individually, in GPUs it is desirable to execute transactions in relatively large batches~\cite{Shen15,cudaGuide}, as this allows for: i) amortizing the latency of transactions' activation; ii) enhancing throughput when transferring to/from the GPU the inputs/output required/produced by transactions' execution; iii) improving resource utilization on modern GPUs.
+One key issue is that, differently from CPUs, where transactions are typically executed individually, in GPUs it is desirable to execute transactions in relatively large batches~\cite{Shen15,cudaGuide}, as this allows for: $i)$ amortizing the latency of transactions' activation; $ii)$ enhancing throughput when transferring to/from the GPU the inputs/output required/produced by transactions' execution; $iii)$ improving resource utilization on modern GPUs.